GLG410/598--Computers in Earth and Space Exploration

 Grades will not be assigned on a curve.
 There is not a predetermined

 number of As, Bs, or Cs.
 You are competing against my expectations, not

 your classmates.
-I have different expectations for graduate students
+We have different expectations for graduate students

 taking this course.
-I will occasionally post point totals so you can see
+We will occasionally post point totals so you can see

 how you are doing.
 The way to get a good grade in this course is consistent